August 2023

 We support President Biden’s statement that “[p]reserving incarceration sites as national parks and historic landmarks is proof of our Nation’s commitment to facing the wrongs of our past, to healing the pain still felt by survivors and their descendants, and to ensuring that we always remember why it matters that we never stop fighting for equality and justice for all.
 My Administration is committed to maintaining these national parks and landmarks for future generations and to combating xenophobia, hate, and intolerance…”

-We also appreciate President Biden’s Day One commitment to racial justice and his whole-of-government guidance to federal agencies to protect environmental justice communities and places of worship, as outlined in his April 2023 Executive Order, “Revitalizing Our Nation’s Commitment to Environmental Justice for All.”
+We also appreciate President Biden’s Day One commitment to racial justice and his whole-of-government guidance to federal agencies to protect dispersed environmental justice communities and places of worship, as outlined in his April 2023 Executive Order, “Revitalizing Our Nation’s Commitment to Environmental Justice for All.”

 We appreciate your acknowledgment of the tragic parallels between family separations of Japanese Americans and the terrible legacy from Federal Indian Boarding Schools.
 Many of our family members were separated when they were imprisoned in Santa Fe and Lordsburg, New Mexico, Fort Missoula, Montana and other sites.